diem/dip/lips/lip-1.md

 The low-level Off-Chain protocol allows two VASPs to sequence request-responses for commands originating from either VASP, in order to maintain a consistent database of shared objects.
 Sequencing a command requires both VAPSs to confirm it is valid, as well as its sequence in relation to other commands operating upon the same objects.
 Since commands may operate upon multiple objects, a command only succeeds if the command is able to be applied to every dependent object - ensuring atomicity of the command and consistency of the objects, providing for [Concurrency Control](#concurrency-control).
 Both VASPs in a channel can asynchronously attempt to initiate and execute commands on shared objects.
 All commands upon shared objects which are exchanged between pairs of VASPs are sequenced relative to the prior state of each shared object in the command.
 For example, a command might depend on object X having version Y. If there has been a concurrent update to object X and it has version Z at the time the command is processed, the command will be rejected.

-## Object Versioning
+## Command Sequencing: Object Versioning

 To ensure a consistent view of object states, every object is [versioned](#object-versioning).
 A command can create or modify one or more objects.
 Mutations may only occur upon the latest version of an object.
-When either VASP creates a request, they assign a `_creates_version` to the object being created or mutated - a globally unique representation of the new state of the object.
-To maintain relative ordering of commands on objects, every creation or mutation of an object must also specify the `_dependencies`.
-The value(s) in this field must match a version previously specified by the `_creates_versions` parameter on a prior command and indicates the version(s) being mutated (or in the case of a new object being created which depends on no previous objects, the `_dependencies` list may be empty).
+When either VASP creates a request, they must denote which objects are read and which are written during this command.
+These are specified in the `_reads` and `_writes` fields of the command.
+As mentioned in [Terminology](#terminology), every object type contains a `reference_id` field which is a unique reference ID for the object.
+The `_reads` field is specified as a JSON mapping of object `"reference_id"`: `"command_version"`, where `command_version` is the signature of the latest command which mutated the object referenced by the `reference_id`.
+By specifying which object versions are read, the off-chain APIs maintain relative ordering of commands on objects and ensure a consistent view of the current state of objects.
 Each version may only be mutated a single time - because once it has been mutated, a new version is created to represent the latest state of the object and the old version can be garbage-collected.
 This results in what is essentially a per-object sequencing.

-Both `_dependencies` and `_creates_version` must be exact - meaning that if unused dependencies are specified or insufficient dependencies are specified, the command will be rejected.
+Both `_reads` and `_writes` must be exact - meaning that if unused dependencies are specified or insufficient dependencies are specified, the command will be rejected.

-This string must be a unique random string between this pair of VASPs and is used to represent the version of the item created.
-The version string must be formed in the format of `object_reference_id` + _ + monotonically increasing object version.
-Every object type contains a `reference_id` field which is a unique reference ID for the object.
-As an example, see the reference_id field on the [PaymentObject](#paymentobject).
-The monotonically increasing version begins at 0 and is incremented upon every mutation of an object.
-If a payment object is created with a `reference_id` field of "lbr1x23456abcd_seqABCD", upon object creation, the `_creates_version` for this object would become "lbr1x23456abcd_seqABCD_0".
-Upon the first mutation, the `_dependencies` list will include "lbr1x23456abcd_seqABCD_0" and the `_creates_version` will be "lbr1x23456abcd_seqABCD_1".

 ![Object Versioning](object_versioning.png)